Laura Cesari of California - Fantasy Deco Dreamworld Artist

 Honorable Mentions

-My work has been featured by ELLE and ELLE DECOR magazines, The Planetary Society, the National Aeronautics and Space Administration (NASA), National Public Radio (NPR), Los Angeles Contemporary Museum of Art (LACMA), Museum of Contemporary Art of Western Spain (MEIAC), Museum of Modern Art (MoMA New York), and The British Broadcasting Corporation (BBC).
+Featured by ELLE and ELLE DECOR magazines, The Planetary Society, the National Aeronautics and Space Administration (NASA), National Public Radio (NPR), Los Angeles Contemporary Museum of Art (LACMA), Museum of Contemporary Art of Western Spain (MEIAC), Museum of Modern Art (MoMA New York), and The British Broadcasting Corporation (BBC).

 STEAM Design and Collaborations